-1. Enable AHCI
+3. Enable AHCI

 The Advanced Host Controller Interface (AHCI) is a paramount feature for ensuring that Windows will support all of the features that come with running an SSD on your computer, especially the TRIM feature, which allows Windows to help the SSD perform its routine garbage collection.
 The term “garbage collection” is used to describe the phenomenon that occurs when a drive gets rid of information that is no longer considered to be in use.

 To enable AHCI, you’ll have to enter the BIOS of your computer and enable it somewhere within its settings.
-I can’t tell you exactly where the setting is, as each BIOS functions differently.
+I can’t tell you exactly where the setting is as each BIOS functions differently.
 You’ll have to do a bit of hunting.
 Chances are that newer computers will have this enabled by default.
 It’s most recommended that you enable this feature before installing the operating system, although you might be able to get away with enabling it after Windows has already been installed.

-2. Enable TRIM
+4. Enable TRIM

-Open up your command prompt and enter the following:
+To make sure TRIM is enabled, open your command prompt and enter the following:

 That’s all you have to do!
 Onto the next step!

-4. Disable Indexing
+6. Disable Indexing

 A good part of your SSD speed is consumed in indexing files for Windows search.
 This could be useful if you store everything you have on your SSD, but you might be annoyed by it if you experience slow-downs due to the periodic indexing process that occurs every time you add new data to the drive.
-You’re better off without it in an SSD, because the speed boost from the indexing process is superfluous in such environments.
+You’re better off without it in an SSD because the speed boost from the indexing process is superfluous in such environments.

-Once you do this, the operating system will apply this to all the files and folders on the drive.
+Once you do this the operating system will apply this to all the files and folders on the drive.
 If you see a dialog telling you that it couldn’t remove a file from the index, click “Ignore All.”
 That will streamline the process and ignore any errors.

 8. Disable Prefetch and Superfetch

-Windows sometimes places information in your physical memory and virtual memory belonging to programs that you don’t currently use, but use very often.
+Windows sometimes places information in your physical memory and virtual memory belonging to programs that you don’t currently use but use very often.
 This is known as “Prefetch” and “Superfetch.”
 If you are stuck with having to cope with virtual memory on your SSD, you’re better off just doing away with these two features.
 You can find them on your registry editor under

-as two values: EnablePrefetcher and EnableSuperfetch.
+as two values: “EnablePrefetcher” and “EnableSuperfetch.”
 Set both values to zero and be done with it!

-9. Configure Write Caching
+10. Configure Write Caching

-On many SSDs, user level write caching can have a detrimental effect on the drive.
+On many SSDs user-level write caching can have a detrimental effect on the drive.
 To figure this out, you’ll have to disable the option in Windows and see how the drive performs afterwards.
 If your drive performs worse, enable it again.

 To reach the configuration window, right-click “Computer” on the Start menu and click “Properties.”
 Click “Device manager,” expand “Disk Drives,” right-click your SSD, and click “Properties.”
 Select the “Policies” tab.
-In this tab, you’ll see an option labeled “Enable write caching on the device.”
+In this tab you’ll see an option labeled “Enable write caching on the device.”

 Benchmark your SSD with and without the option and compare results.